 1. Your Parents Will Think of Things You Won’t

-As an executive in the IT industry, McDonald is business-minded.
+As an executive in the IT industry, Bob is business-minded.
 He built a spreadsheet that included the criteria he and his sisters were looking for in her next home.
-When McDonald shared the spreadsheet with his mom, she modified the criteria.
+When Bob shared the spreadsheet with his mom, she modified the criteria.
 “She gave us things we hadn’t thought of,” he says.
 She didn’t realize it, but she was looking for exactly what The Arbors had to offer.

 2. Companion Apartments Are an Option